AnyImageKit/AnyImageKit/.github/ISSUE_TEMPLATE/-other.md

 ---
-name: Other question / 其他问题
+name: Other question
-about:
+about: Anything you want know
 ---